 Let’s show the supermarkets how much wasteful packaging they use on produce in Hong Kong supermarkets!

 Reduce the use of produce packaging in Hong Kong supermarkets, and raise consumer awareness on this issue.

-For each supermarket, photos of all fresh produce will be taken and their packaging will be classified for analysis.
+For each supermarket, photos of all fresh produce will be taken and their packaging (or lack of) will be classified for analysis.